 Immediately prescribed mast cell stabilising meds and antihistamines, I decided not to go down that route again.
 I had after all only recently managed to kick all meds to the curb: antihistamines, anti-inflammatories, benzodiazepines, antidepressants, sleeping pills, mood stabilisers, diuretics, pain killers, antibiotics, antibacterials, and quite a few more.
 So I put my newly hard won nutritional/histamine/mast cell research to work, embracing the fridge and fields as my medicine cabinet instead (along with a heaping dose of positivity, meditation and yoga).

-Just over a year on a high nutrient, histamine balanced diet rich in antihistamine and anti-inflammatory foods has given me my life back.
-I am now the healthiest and happiest I’ve ever been (and I have the blood test results to prove it.).
+Just over a year on a high nutrient, histamine balanced diet rich in antihistamine and anti-inflammatory foods gave me my life back.
 I believe that elimination has its place, for a very limited time, but the goal should always be to re-introduce high nutrient foods as soon as possible (or not eliminate them in the first place).
 I found that the more I robbed my body of vital nutrients, the less able it was to function normally, the worse my histamine/mast cell induced inflammation became, and the more fearful my body and brain became of all foods, not just inflammation causing ones.

 I do not believe that a standard low histamine diet, will, under any circumstances, heal what